Welcome to the New Year in Malaga and a whole new series of monthly posts on events. This one rounds up what’s on in Malaga in January.

 With the Cervantes Theatre celebrating the Theatre Festival this month, concerts move to other scenarios.

-The monthly free concert at the Museum of Malaga takes place on Sunday 10 January at noon and features brass musicians.
-Tickets are available from the museum website from Monday 4 January.
-Maximum 2 tickets per person.
+The monthly free concert at the Museum of Malaga takes place on Sunday 23 January at noon and features Maria Márquez Torres on the piano playing Granados, Chopin and other composers.
+Tickets are available on the door on the day – get there early to be sure of a place.

 What’s on in Malaga in January – Art exhibitions